zfz1120/LearningNotes/Robotics/Modern Robotics Mechanics planning control/docs/机器人学之刚体运动算法（C语言）.md

 /**
 *@brief			Description:Returns the 3-vector corresponding to the 3 x 3 skew-symmetric matrix so3mat.
-*@param[in]		so3Mat		a 3 x 3 skew-symmetric matrix so3mat
+*@param[in]		so3Mat		a 3 x 3 skew-symmetric matrix so3mat.
-*@param[out]	omg			the 3-vector
+*@param[out]	omg			the 3-vector.
+*@return		No return value.
 *@note:
 *@waring:
 */